-- 1. The licence holder(s) shall at all times comply with all statutes, statutory instruments, regulations and by-laws.
-Particular attention should be paid to the requirements of the Health and Safety at Work Act 1974, the Food Safety Act 1990, The Food Hygiene (England) Regulations 2013 and associated European Regulations, particularly, but not exclusively EC Reg 852/2004, The Smoke-free (Premises and Enforcement) Regulations 2006, and the Business and Planning Act 2020. - 2.
+- 1. The licence holder must conform with latest Government guidance on social distancing and hygiene measures to ensure the licensed area is COVID-safe for staff and customers, as far as reasonably practical. - 2.
+The licence holder(s) shall at all times comply with all statutes, statutory instruments, regulations and by-laws.
+Particular attention should be paid to the requirements of the Health and Safety at Work Act 1974, the Food Safety Act 1990, The Food Hygiene (England) Regulations 2013 and associated European Regulations, particularly, but not exclusively EC Reg 852/2004, The Smoke-free (Premises and Enforcement) Regulations 2006, and the Business and Planning Act 2020. - 3.
 Permission to operate a pavement licence does not imply an exclusive right to the area of public highway.
-The licence holder must be aware that Harlow District Council and others (e.g. police, highways authority, statutory undertakers) will need access at various times (including emergencies) for maintenance, installation, special events, improvements etc or any other reasonable cause.
+The licence holder must be aware that Harlow District Council and others (e.g. police, highways authority, statutory undertakers) will need access at various times (including emergencies) for maintenance, installation, special events, improvements etc. or any other reasonable cause.
 This may mean that the pavement licence will need to cease operating and/or be removed for a period of time.
-On these occasions there would be no compensation for loss of business. - 3.
+On these occasions there would be no compensation for loss of business. - 4.
 Harlow District Council requires evidence that the licence holder has Public Liability Insurance for the operation of the Pavement Café.
 This must indemnify Harlow District Council and Essex County Council against all claims for injury, damage or loss to users of the public highway, arising from the use of the highway for the permitted purpose.
-The minimum level of indemnity must be £5 million in respect of any one incident. - The Licensee shall make good, to the County Council and Harlow Council's satisfaction, any damage to the highway caused by the exercise of this consent and indemnify and keep indemnified both Council's from and against any claims, demands or proceedings in any way arising in regard thereto. - 5.
+The minimum level of indemnity must be £5 million in respect of any one incident. - 5.
 Tables and chairs must not be placed in position outside of permitted times.
 When the licence is not in use, all tables and chairs and other furniture must stored securely inside a premises away from the highway. - 6.
 Harlow District Council and/or Essex County Council are empowered to remove and store or dispose of furniture from the highway, at the cost of the licensee, if it is left there outside the permitted hours, or should any conditions of the licence be ignored.
 The Council will not be responsible for its safekeeping. - 7.
-The licence holder is not to make or cause to be made any claim Harlow District Council in the event of any property of the licence holder becoming lost or damaged in any way from whatever cause. - 8.
-An unimpeded pedestrian route must be maintained at all times for people wishing to use the footway as per the National Licence Conditions.
-The licensee shall not place furniture on the highway outside the permitted area of use.
+The licence holder is not to make or cause to be made any claim Harlow District Council in the event of any property of the licence holder becoming lost or damaged in any way from whatever cause.